avajs/ava/readme.md

 ## Configuration

-All of the CLI options can be configured in the `ava` section of your `package.json`.
+All of the CLI options can be configured in the `ava` section of either your `package.json` or an `ava.config.js` file.
 This allows you to modify the default behavior of the `ava` command, so you don't have to repeatedly type the same options on the command prompt.

 To ignore a file or directory, prefix the pattern with an `!` (exclamation mark).